4

 Weight: 200 lb (91 kg)

-Josh Green's playing style is characterised by his exceptional athleticism, defensive prowess, and improving offensive game.
+Josh Green’s playing style is characterised by his exceptional athleticism, defensive prowess and improving offensive game.
 His quick feet and long wingspan make him a formidable perimeter defender, capable of guarding multiple positions.
-Green's lateral quickness allows him to stay in front of even the quickest opponents, while his strength enables him to battle with larger players when switched onto forwards.

 Offensively, Green has shown steady improvement since entering the league.
-Initially known more for his slashing ability and transition play, he has worked diligently on his outside shooting.
-His three-point percentage has risen each season, making him a more well-rounded offensive threat.
-Green's playmaking abilities have also come to the fore, particularly during his time with the Mavericks, where he demonstrated an aptitude for finding open teammates and making smart decisions with the ball.
+Initially known more for his slashing ability and transition play, he has worked hard on his outside shooting with his percentage climbing every season.

 Career

-The 2022-23 season marked a significant step forward for Green.
-He set career highs in several statistical categories, including a 29-point performance against the Utah Jazz in February 2023.
-This improvement led to the Mavericks signing Green to a three-year, $41 million extension in October 2023, demonstrating their faith in his continued development.
+The 2022-23 season marked a significant step forward for him.
+He set new career-high with 29 points against the Utah Jazz in February 2023.
+This improvement led to the Mavericks signing Green to a three-year, $41 million extension in October 2023.

-Green's final season with the Mavericks in 2023-24 saw him play a crucial role in their NBA Finals appearance.
-Although the team fell short against the Boston Celtics, Green's performances throughout the playoffs further cemented his status as a valuable two-way player.
+Green’s final season with the Mavericks in 2023-24 saw him play a crucial role in their NBA Finals campaign.
+Even though they fell short to the Boston Celtics, his performances throughout the playoffs further cemented himself as a valuable two-way player.

 Career Highlights Timeline

-2021: Made NBA playoff debut with the Mavericks
+- 2021: Makes Playoff debut with the Dallas Mavericks

-2024: Played for the Australian Boomers at the 2024 Olympic Games in Paris
+- 2024: Plays for the Boomers at the Paris Olympics

 Exclusive Newsletter